 Stop being a brat.

 Through young adulthood and even beyond, we still are taught to be “nice.”
 We aren’t allowed to refuse requests.
-If we do refuse, we have to apologize or explain why we’re at fault.
+If we do refuse, we feel we have to apologize or explain why we’re at fault.

 Sorry I can’t come over, I have too much to do tonight.